Color Blindness Factsheet (for Schools)

 Color blindness is caused by problems in the color-detecting nerve cells located in the back of the eye, called cones.
 As a result, some people have trouble telling the difference between red and green (the most common kind of color blindness), and between blue and yellow.
 Achromatopsia is a rare a form of color blindness in which people can't see any colors — they only see shades of gray.

+Many people with color blindness don’t even know it.
 People who are color blind see normally in other ways and can do normal things, such as drive.
 They just learn to respond to the way traffic signals light up, knowing that the red light is generally on top and green is on the bottom.
 Some people can use special contact lenses and glasses to help them see some color differences, but there is no cure for color blindness.

 Students who are color blind may: